GoogleCloudPlatform/community/tutorials/ghost-on-app-engine-part-2-monitoring.md

 1. Create a `debug.js` file with the following contents:

         if (process.env.NODE_ENV === 'production') {
-          require('@google/cloud-debug');
+          require('@google/cloud-debug').start();
         }

-1. To make Stackdriver Debugger available to the deployed application, the `@google/cloud-debug` module must be imported as the very first thing the application does (right after where Trace is imported).
+1. To make Stackdriver Debugger available to the deployed application, the `@google/cloud-debug` module must be imported as the second thing the application does (right after where Trace is imported).
 Add the following to the top of `index.js` after `require('./trace');`:

         require('./debug');

     The application will now be able to use Stackdriver Debugger when it is deployed to App Engine.

 1. Re-deploy the application:

-        gcloud preview app deploy
+        gcloud app deploy

 1. You can debug the application using the [Stackdriver Debugger Dashboard][debugger_dashboard].